Yo Gabba Gabba!: Stage shows

+Stage show format history

 Critical reception

 On April 30, 2008, the television show received a Daytime Emmy nomination for Outstanding Achievement in Costume Design/Styling.
 The show has been nominated for a Daytime Emmy in both 2008 and 2009 for Best Costume Design.
 Time magazine's James Poniewozik, who said the show "will convince you someone slipped something into your Fruity Pebbles" named Yo Gabba Gabba! one of the Top 10 new TV series of 2007, ranking it at #8.
 In November 2008, the Yo Gabba Gabba! production team won a BAFTA Children's Award, International.
 The show has also become popular among some college-aged young adults because of the artists often featured.
 Due to the show's popularity amongst both adults and children, they performed at Coachella 2010 as special guests.
 Their live touring show also won a Creative Content Award at the 2010 Billboard Touring Awards.
 The Television Critics Association Awards have nominated Yo Gabba Gabba! for Outstanding Achievement in Children's/Youth Programing.
 The years include 2008–2012.
 Yo Gabba Gabba! won for the year 2009 and 2010.
 In February 2013, Yo Gabba Gabba! won two Kidscreen Awards for "Best Non-Animated or Mixed Series 2013" and "Best Music 2013".